jkuang7/jkuang7/README.md

 - 👨‍💻 I'm Jian, a fullstack software engineer
 - 💻 After graduating in Computer Science, I attended Fullstack Academy to learn more about software development
-- 📜 Currently, I'm going through the technical preparation for Data Structures, Algorithms, and fundamentals of Javascript and React
+- 📜 Currently, I'm going through the process of technical preparation for Data Structures and Algorithms and I'm actively applying
 - When I'm not coding, I'm probably reading 📚 or learning something new 🤔
-- During my free-time, I like to share my [research](https://tinyurl.com/notionjian)
+- During my free-time, I like to share my [research](https://tinyurl.com/jiankuang)

-💬 If you want to say hi, [shoot me an email](mailto:corestart@gmail.com)
+💬 If you want to say hi, [shoot me an email](mailto:jiankuang7@gmail.com)

 ### ⚙️ Languages & Tools